Consultation Paper on the Pricing Framework for Australian Residential Aged Care Services 2026–27

 You must apply for approval so we can check:

-• if the proposed price represents value to the resident through the quality of the accommodation
+• if the proposed price represents value to the resident through the quality and amenities of the accommodation

 Who can apply